Friends of Wehr Native Plant Fundraiser

 3. Save the file.

-4. Attach the file to an email and send to carol.howard@milwaukeecountywi.gov OR mail to Friends of Wehr, 9701 W. College Ave, Franklin WI 53132
+4. Attach the file to an email and send to carol.howard@milwaukeecountywi.gov OR mail/bring to Wehr before April 23, 4:30 pm.

 Plant Sale FAQS

-It gives you the best chance of getting the plants that you want and allows us to order from our vendor before their stock of plants runs out.
-Some items such as plug trays and pollinator packs are only available by pre-order.
-And you can still shop for additional plants at the in-person sale.
+It gives you the best chance of getting the plants that you want and allows u to order from our vendor before their stock of plants runs out.
+Some items such as plug trays are only available by pre-order.
+You can still shop for additional plants at the in-person sale.

 • Enter the number of each plant, pollinator pack, or plug tray you want in the box next to the name.